-The units of DLI are being marketed in the Netherlands under Section 1:13b of the Netherlands Financial Supervision Act (Wet op het financieel toezicht, or the "Wft").
-In accordance with this provision, Daiwa Real Estate Asset Management Co., Ltd. (the "AIFM") has notified with the AFM of its intention to offer these units in the Netherlands.
+The units of DLI are being marketed in the Netherlands under Section 1:13b of the Dutch Financial Supervision Act (Wet op het financieel toezicht, or the "Wft").
+In accordance with this provision, Daiwa Real Estate Asset Management Co., Ltd. (the "AIFM") has submitted a notification with the Dutch Authority for the Financial Markets (Autoriteit Financiële Markten, the "AFM").
 The units of DLI will not, directly or indirectly, be offered, sold, transferred or delivered in the Netherlands, except to or by individuals or entities that are qualified investors (gekwalificeerde beleggers) within the meaning of Article 1:1 of the Wft.
 As a consequence, neither the AIFM nor DLI is subject to the license requirement for investment institutions (beleggingsinstellingen) or their managers pursuant to the Wft.
-Consequently, the AIFM and DLI are only subject to the supervision of the AFM and the Netherlands Central Bank (De Nederlandsche Bank) or the AFM for the compliance with the ongoing regulatory requirements as referred to in the Dutch law implementation of Article 42 of the AIFMD.
-According to Article 23 of the AIFMD, the prospectus is not subject to approval by the AFM.
-No approved prospectus is required to be published in the Netherlands pursuant to Article 3 of the Regulation (EU) 2017/1129 (the "Prospectus Regulation") as amended and applicable in the Netherlands.
+Consequently, the AIFM and DLI are only subject to the supervision of the AFM and the Dutch Central Bank (De Nederlandsche Bank) for the compliance with the ongoing regulatory requirements as referred to in the Dutch law implementation of Article 42 of the AIFMD.
+This Article 23 AIFMD prospectus is not subject to approval by the AFM.
+No approved prospectus is required to be published in the Netherlands pursuant to Article 3 of the Regulation (EU) 2017/1129 as amended and applicable in the Netherlands.